 Every donation no matter what size, helps inspire us to continue working towards our vision where every person connects, respects, and protects rivers and watersheds as active and passionate community stewards.

--The RFC Board: Danielle, John, Janet, Pam, Amy, and Samara
+For our rivers, -The RFC Board: Danielle, John, Janet, Pam, Amy, and Samara

 Rivers for Change is a 501c3 non-profit and your donations are tax-deductable.
 EIN #37-1654861.
 Donate Online or by mail.
 If your company matches donations, you may donate through Benevity.
 Thank you for your continued support!